Eddie O'Shea

-Edward O'Shea (born 25 September 2006) is a British Grand Prix motorcycle racer who competes for the GRYD MLav Racing in the Moto3 World Championship.
+Edward O'Shea (born 25 September 2006) is a British Grand Prix motorcycle racer who competes for the Gryd Racing in the Moto3 World Championship.

 Career

+Early career (2019–2020)

 O'Shea made his circuit-racing debut in the British Talent Cup in 2019, and finished third in the 2020 championship with five podiums.

+Red Bull Rookies Cup and FIM JuniorGP (2021–2024)

 In 2021, O'Shea graduated to both the Red Bull MotoGP Rookies Cup and the FIM JuniorGP World Championship, where he took his first podium the following season.

+Moto3 World Championship (2024–present)

+MLav / Gryd Racing (2024–)

 O'Shea moved up to Moto3 in the middle of the 2024 season, joining MLav Racing on Honda machinery at the Indonesian round only a day after turning 18 as a replacement for Joshua Whatley.
 O'Shea missed the race after suffering an injury in practice, and finally made his debut the following month in Australia.

 It was confirmed in December 2024 that O'Shea would remain with the MLav Racing team for the 2025 Moto3 season.
 O'Shea subsequently scored his first world championship point at the Indonesian Grand Prix in October.

+O'Shea will remain with Gryd Racing for the 2027 Moto3 season.